Skip to main content

 Single transit through Japan en route to another country

-Double entry visas carry the same JPY fee as single entry but allow two separate entries.
-Multiple entry visas are double the base fee and valid for up to 3 or 5 years depending on your travel history and the officer’s assessment.
+Japan’s Dubai fee schedule is set around single-entry and multiple-entry visas plus transit; “double-entry” is not a separate official fee tier.
+Multiple-entry visas are valid for up to 3 or 5 years depending on your travel history and the officer’s assessment.
 Transit visas are for layovers only and do not permit exploring Japan beyond the designated transit area.
+Confirm current amounts with VFS Global.

 For most first-time visitors from Dubai who plan a single Japan trip with no multi-country side trips, the single-entry visa is sufficient and the most cost-effective option.
-If your itinerary includes a brief trip to Jeju Island, Seoul, or Taipei during your Japan holiday, you will need at minimum a double-entry visa to re-enter Japan on your return.
+If your itinerary includes a brief trip to Jeju Island, Seoul, or Taipei during your Japan holiday, you will need a multiple-entry visa to re-enter Japan on your return.

 Which Entry Type Should You Choose?